hadley/adv-r/Package-basics.md

 There are only three elements that you must have:

-* a `DESCRIPTION` file which gives metadata about the package
+* a `DESCRIPTION` file which gives metadata about the package.
+This is described below.

-* an `R/` directory where you R code lives (in `.R` or `.r` files)
+* an `R/` directory where you R code lives (in `.R` or `.r` files).
+See [[style|Style]] for information on how these should be formatted and broken into pieces.

-* a `man/` directory where your [[documentation]], produced with roxygen, lives
+* a `man/` directory where your function [[documentation|docs-function]], produced with roxygen, lives.

-Most packages will also include the following files and directories:
+Most packages will also include these files:

-* `data/` which contains `.rdata` files if you want to include sample datasets (or other R objects) with your package.

-* `inst/doc/` for larger scale documentation like vignettes.

-* `inst/tests/` to contain your package [[testing]] code.

-* `inst/demo/`

-* `src` for the source code for any C or fortran functions you have written.

 * the `NEWS` file describes the changes in each version of the package.
 Using the standard R format will allow you to take advantage of many automated tools for displaying changes between versions.
+See [[package documentation|docs-package]] for more information.

 * a `README` file should give a general overview of your package, including why it's important.
 I usually include this text in any package announcement that I make.
+See [[package documentation|docs-package]] for more information.

 * a `NAMESPACE` file describes which functions are part of the formal API of the package and are exported for others use.
 See [[namespaces]] for more